umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index-v9.md

 To install a basic website in the Umbraco CMS, you need the following:

-* A clean and empty installation of the Umbraco CMS without the starter site installed.
-See the [Verifying your Umbraco Installation](#verifying-your-umbraco-installation).
+* A clean and empty installation of the Umbraco CMS.
 * This tutorial uses a copy of the Custom Umbraco Template – a HTML5, responsive website template.
 Download the [Custom Umbraco Template](https://umbra.co/Umbracotemplate) or, if you prefer, you can use your own flat HTML files.

 ## **Getting Started**